kgdunn/pid-book/process-monitoring/ewma-charts.rst

 	\hat{x}_{t+1} &= \sum_{i=0}^{i=t}{w_i x_i} = w_0x_0 + w_1x_1 + w_2x_2 + \ldots \\
 	\text{where the weights are:} \qquad w_i &= \lambda (1-\lambda)^{t-i}

-which emphasizes that the one-step-ahead prediction is a just a weighted sum of the raw measurements, with weights declining in time.
+which emphasizes that the prediction is a just a weighted sum of the raw measurements, with weights declining in time.

 The final chart of the sequence of 5 charts is a CUSUM chart, which is :ref:`the ideal chart <monitoring_CUSUM_charts>` for picking up such an abrupt shift in the level.